AdamLaurie/RFIDler/README.md

 Create a rule file for UDEV to allow non-root access to the file, and also disable modem manager access.
 An appropriate file can be found in the MPLAB project under the "Linux Support" tab.
 Copy this file to `/etc/udev/rules.d` and run `sudo udevadm control --reload-rules`

+This file can also be found in this repo at: linux-support/71-rfidler-lf-cdc-blacklist.rules

 ####  Windows

 Windows drivers can be found in the 'Windows Driver' tab of the MPLAB project